ar4eva4now/uts-discover/README.md

-# uts-discover
+# UTS Discover
-A promotional AR app for UTS Engineering &amp; IT International
+UTS Discover is a promotional AR app for UTS Engineering & IT International.